-- a comprehensive suite of tools, including those for specific industries and special circumstances, as well as audit and deduction detection
+- An arsenal of useful tools, including those for specific industries and special circumstances, as well as audit and deduction detection

-- With the top five, I evaluated their performance in key areas: facilitation, disbursement, accuracy tools, and deduction discovery.
-The companies that excelled in all of these categories made the top three (TurboTax, H&R Block, and TaxACT.
+- With our top choices, we evaluated their performance in the areas of facilitation, disbursement, accuracy tools, and deduction discovery.
+The companies that excelled in all of these categories made the top three best tax software list (TurboTax, H&R Block, and TaxAct.)

-- I also took into consideration the different editions offered by each company, including Free, Basic, Deluxe, and Premium.
-Free versions are almost always just for federal taxes, but they do offer state tax returns, though for a fee.
-The other versions simply offer more as you go up the tier.
-For example, Basic Editions typically include basic deduction identification tools, data importing, and more live support.
-When you get up to the Premium Edition, you can find tools for rental properties and other business-specific tax deductions along with advanced calculators and additional investment resources.
+- I also considered the different editions offered by each company, including Free, Basic, Deluxe, and Premium.
+“Free” only applies to federal returns, however, as state returns typically cost a small fee.
+The other versions simply become more inclusive as you climb the ladder.
+For example, Basic Editions typically include basic deduction identification tools, data importing, and more live support than Free versions.
+With Premium Editions, you can find tools for rental properties and other business-specific tax deductions along with advanced calculators and additional investment resources.

 How to Choose the Best Tax Preparation Software for You